deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

 git clone https://github.com/deepset-ai/haystack.git
 ```

-4. Update the `docker-compose.yml` file:
+4. Update the `docker-compose.yml` file.

 The current `docker-compose.yml` file has basic settings and it also provides an image for Elasticsearch container which needs to change.
-For that, go to `docker-compose.yml` and convert `image: "deepset/elasticsearch-countries-and-capitals"` line into `image: "docker.elastic.co/elasticsearch/elasticsearch:7.9.2"`.
+For that, go to `docker-compose.yml` and replace `image: "deepset/elasticsearch-countries-and-capitals"` with `image: "docker.elastic.co/elasticsearch/elasticsearch:7.9.2"`.
 The new image is going to provide an empty Elasticsearch instance instead of an instance with some indexed articles about countries and capital cities.

 ```yaml